 Sensing data contains several infographics that will be useful for practising the science capability ‘Interpret representations’.

-Check your school library for the article from the 2017 level 4 Connected journal ‘Where to next?’, download it as a Google slide presentation or order it from the Ministry of Education.
+Check your school resource area for the article from the 2017 level 4 Connected journal ‘Where to next?’, download it as a Google slide presentation or order it from the Ministry of Education.

 The teacher support material (TSM) can be downloaded from TKI (Word and PDF files available, click on ‘Look inside this issue’).
 The material highlights key ideas for the nature of science and the nature of technology.
 It contains two activities.
 The first involves the implications regarding the use of big data.
 The second uses Hub resources to investigate air pollution.